-Status ~ SRP's first priority in operating its generating stations, transmission system and distribution system is to safely supply a reliable, low cost source of power to its retail customers.
-The Santan Expansion

-Project is being operated in the same manner as current resources and is a significant element in SRP's plans to avoid the kind of price volatility that accompanied the California crisis.
+Status - SRP's first priority in operating its generating stations, transmission system and distribution system is to safely supply a reliable, low cost source of power to its retail customers.
+The Santan Expansion project is being operated in the same manner as current resources and is a significant element in SRP's plans to avoid the kind of price volatility that accompanied the California crisis.

-19. Beginning upon operation of the new units, Applicant will establish a citizens' committee, elected by the CWG, to monitor air and noise compliance and water quality reporting.
+Beginning upon operation of the new units, Applicant will establish a citizens' committee, elected by the CWG, to monitor air and noise compliance and water quality reporting.
 Applicant will establish on-site air and noise monitoring facilities to facilitate the process.
 Additionally Applicant shall work with Maricopa County and the Arizona Department of Environmental Quality to enhance monitoring in the vicinity of the plant site in a manner acceptable to Maricopa County and the Arizona Department of Environmental Quality.
 Results of air monitoring will be made reasonably available to the public and to the citizens' committee.
 Applicant shall provide on and off-site noise monitoring services (at least on a quarterly basis), testing those locations suggested by the citizens' committee.
 The off-site air monitoring plan shall be funded by the Applicant and be implemented before operation of the plant expansion.

-Status ~ The Santan Neighborhood Committee (SNC) met on April 25, 2018 and November 7, 2018.
+Status - The Santan Neighborhood Committee (SNC) met on April 24, 2019 and November 6, 2019.
 Santan personnel provided data on emissions and water discharges.
-The next SNC meeting is scheduled for April 24, 2019.
+The next SNC meeting is scheduled for April 22, 2020.

-As noted in the October 2008 Quarterly Report, the SNC recommended at their May 14, 2008 meeting that SRP discontinue recording data from the Gilbert Air Quality Station because the committee believed sufficient data has been collected.
-The committee further recommended that the station be removed by SRP.
-On December 9, 2008, SRP received a letter from the Director of the Maricopa County Air Quality Department (MCAQD), noting the department's agreement with the findings of the Air Quality Monitoring Program Report and determining that the Gilbert Air Quality Station has served its purpose and is no longer needed, allowing for the removal/demobilization of the station.
+As noted in the October 2008 Quarterly Report, the SNC recommended in their May 14, 2008 meeting that SRP discontinue recording data from the Gilbert Air Quality Station because the Committee believed sufficient data had been collected.
+The Committee further recommended that the station be removed by DRP.
+On December 9, 2008, SRP received a letter from the Director of the Maricopa County Air Quality Department (MCAQD), noting the department's agreement with the findings of the Air Quality Monitoring Program Report and determining that Gilbert Air Quality Stations has served its purpose and is no longer needed, allowing for the removal/demolition of the station.
 SRP removed the station and donated it to ADEQ.